Complete Guide To Disney Dining Plans at Disney World

 • and Snack credits.

 A Snack credit is good for one snack; a Quick-Service Meal credit is good for one meal at a quick service restaurant.
-A Table-Service Meal credit is good for one meal at a table service restaurant—for the most park.
+A Table-Service Meal credit is good for one meal at a table service restaurant—for the most part.
 Some table service restaurants require two credits, as we’ll discuss below.

 disney dining plan pizzerizzo.JPG